codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-03-tr5.md

 ### Notes

-- In this stage, you will only implement aborting a transaction if the client has issued a `WATCH` command for a key.
-Assume that the watched variable is guaranteed to be modified by another client.
+- In this stage, implement aborting a transaction only when a watched key has been modified by another client.
+It is guaranteed that the tester will modify the watched variable using another client.

-- We will get to implementing failing transactions in case of modified watched key in the next stage.
+- We will get to implementing failing transactions based on the condition that the watched variable is actually modified, in the later stages.

 - If no keys are watched by the client, the transaction execution should continue with its usual operation.